AAITSE/collector-checkout-opencart/README.md

 **Invoice VAT rate B2C** Invoice VAT rate to be added for the invoice fee (B2C).
 **Invoice fee (incl. tax) B2B** The invoice fee that will be added for Invoice payments (B2B).
 **Invoice VAT rate B2B** Invoice VAT rate to be added for the invoice fee (B2B).
-**Instant Checkout Status** Enable if you want Collector method "Instant Checkout" to be active.
-Please contact your Collector Bank sales representative for more information.
-**Instant Checkout: Merchant ID** Please decide what kind of payment your Instant Checkout should work with (usually B2C) and input the corresponding store ID.
-**Instant Checkout: Country** Please decide which country your Instant Checkout should work with.